Andrew Hamilton (rugby union): Engineering career

 After his military and rugby union career ended Hamilton became a civil engineer.
 He worked for Leeds Waterworks Corporation.

 Family

 His marriage on 26 July 1926 was reported in the Leeds Mercury the following day:

-NTERNATIONAL MARRIED.Mr.
+INTERNATIONAL MARRIED.Mr.
 A. S. Hamilton, of Headingley and Scotland.The Headiingiev and Scotland Rugby footballer, Mr. Andrew Steven Hamilton, was married at Cavendish-road Presbyterian Church, Leeds, yesterday, to Miss Marjorie Adin Overton, the only daughter of Mr. and Mrs John Overton, of Beeston, Leeds.
 The bride wore a gown of lace and georgette in a light shade of bois de rose, and a large crinoline and velvet hat to match.
 She carried bouquet of shaded roses.
 The bridesmaids were Miss Mary Hamilton, sister of the bridegroom, and Miss Mary Leckie, niece of the bridegroom, and Mr. Dan Hamilton, brother of the bridegroom, was best man.
 After reception held the Masonic Hall at Leeds, Mr. and Mrs. A S. Hamilton travelled to Scotland for the honeymoon.